frankjmontero/Study-notes/GeneralHighlights.md

 ## **Abstraction**

-Knowing what something does without knowing how it does it.
+Knowing what something does without knowing how it does it (for instance, abstract classes and interfaces define the signature of methods, classes and fields, but the only ones that know how they will be used and implemented are the classes that will make use of those abstract classes and interfaces).
 Hide what you want to hide and show what you want to show.
 Take out the individual characteristics and leave the common ones.
 Separate the unique traits and use only the shared ones.

 ## **Encapsulation**